Comfort women: United States

 In 2010, the first American monument dedicated to the comfort women was established in Palisades Park, New Jersey.

 On March 8, 2013, Bergen County erected a comfort women memorial on the lawn of the Bergen County Courthouse in Hackensack, NJ.

 In 2013, a memorial statue to comfort women called Peace Monument of Glendale was established in Glendale, California.
 The statue has been subject to multiple legal attempts to remove it.
 A 2014 lawsuit seeking the statue's removal was dismissed.

+In 2013, Mio Sugita, Yuzuru Nishida and Hiromu Nakamaru, three members of the Japanese House of Representatives, urged Glendale to take down the statue.

 On May 30, 2014, a memorial was dedicated behind the Fairfax County Government Center in Virginia.

 On August 16, 2014, a new memorial statue honoring the comfort women was unveiled in Southfield, Michigan.

 In June 2017, Brookhaven, Georgia unveiled a statue memorializing the Comfort Women of World War II.

 On September 22, 2017, in an initiative led by the local Chinese-American community, San Francisco erected a privately funded San Francisco Comfort Women Memorial to the comfort women of World War II.
 Some Japanese and Japanese-American opponents of the initiative argue the statue would promote hatred and anti-Japanese sentiment throughout the community and object to the statue singling out Japan.
 Tōru Hashimoto, the mayor of Osaka, Japan, objected that the memorial should be "broadened to memorialize all the women who have been sexually assaulted and abused by soldiers of countries in the world".
 Supporting the statue, Heather Knight of the San Francisco Chronicle pointed to the San Francisco Holocaust Memorial and the landmarked Japanese internment camps in California as evidence that Japan is "not being singled out".
 In protest over the statue, Osaka ended the sister city relationship with San Francisco that had been established since 1957.
 When the city accepted the statue as public property in 2018, the mayor of Osaka sent a 10-page letter to the mayor of San Francisco, complaining of inaccuracies and unfairly singling out Japan for criticism.

 A 2010 proposal to create a memorial in Koreatown, Fort Lee, New Jersey has been controversial and was undecided as of 2017.

 On May 23, 2018, a comfort women memorial was installed in Constitution Park in Fort Lee, NJ.
 Youth Council of Fort Lee, a student organization led by Korean American high school students in Fort Lee designed the memorial.